-Figure 2.3: Opening a retort lid
+Figure 2-3: Opening a retort lid

 Always be aware of the contents, temperature and pressure of a retort before opening it.
-In some cases you may need to set the retort pressure and temperature manually before you can safely open it (see Venting a Retort on page 31).
+In some cases you may need to set the retort pressure and temperature manually before you can safely open it (see 2.2.1.1 - Venting a Retort).